 Meanwhile, remove the salmon from the packaging, cut it into 3 pieces, pat dry with paper towels, and season on both sides with salt.

 Wipe out the frying pan, return it to medium-high heat, and warm 2 tablespoons vegetable oil.
-Add the salmon, skin-side down, and cook until the skin is crispy and the flesh is mostly cooked through, 3 minutes.
+Add the salmon, skin-side down, and cook until the skin is crispy and the flesh is mostly cooked through, 3 to 5 minutes, depending on thickness.
 Flip and continue cooking until nearly firm or done to your liking, 30 seconds longer for medium-well.
 Transfer the salmon to plates and spread with the chile butter.